DBL-App-development-2023-G7/musicmap/README.md

 - Post MusicMemories
 - See the most recent MusicMemories
+  - in a feed view
+  - in a map view
 - Listen to the attached song in the MusicMemories
 - Link your Spotify account